craigchang/craigchang.github.io/about.md

 ![Craig Bio Picture](/images/craig-bio.jpg "Craig Bio Picture")

-Craig Chang is currenlty a software developer at [Workday Inc.](http://www.workday.com) in Pleasanton, California.
+Craig Chang is currenlty a software engineer at [Workday Inc.](http://www.workday.com) in Pleasanton, California.

 Craig received his Bachelor's Degree in Computer Engineering at the University of California, Davis.
 Since graduating in 2012, Craig has been employed full-time in the Bay Area, working with companies that specialize in web and enterprise application development.